-THE RSPCA is appealing for information and warning pet owners to be cautious after a cat was shot twice with a pellet gun in Newport.
+THE RSPCA is appealing for information after a cat was shot twice with a pellet gun in Newport.

 Following a call to the RSPCA, animal collection officer (ACO) Ellie West attended within minutes and was later joined by inspector Nigel Duguid and animal welfare officer Andrew Harris.